 10 Things to Do in Krakow in Summer

-Krakow is much more than its many monuments.
-The Polish city offers a wealth of cultural events, gastronomic variety and, of course, entertainment.
-This, which is true at any time of the year, is even more so during the summer months.
+Krakow is much more than just its many monuments.
+This Polish city offers a wealth of cultural events, culinary delights, and, of course, entertainment.
+While this is true at any time of year, it is especially true during the summer months.

-The cold of winter forgotten, the summer season allows visitors and inhabitants of Krakow to go out and enjoy the surroundings of the Vistula River, live the night to the fullest in its countless bars or attend festivals as interesting as the one that pays homage to the pierogi or the one that celebrates Jewish culture.
+With the winter cold now behind us, the summer season allows visitors and residents of Kraków to head out and enjoy the area around the Vistula River, experience the nightlife to the fullest in its countless venues, or attend fascinating festivals such as the one celebrating pierogi or the one honoring Jewish culture.

 1. Stroll through Planty Park

-One of the favorite activities of the inhabitants of Krakow during the summer is a leisurely stroll through one of its most famous parks: the Planty.
-I advise you to follow one of the most famous maxims among travelers, "where you go, do what you see", and join young and old on the walks through the more than 4 kilometers long green space.
+One of the favorite summer activities for Kraków residents is taking a leisurely stroll through one of the city’s best-known parks: Planty.
+I recommend following one of the most famous traveler’s maxims, “wherever you go, do as the locals do, and join young and old alike on walks through this green space, which stretches over 4 kilometers.

-In ancient times, the entire medieval city of Krakow was surrounded by defensive walls.
-From the 18th century, a green belt called Planty began to be built.
-Today, as you walk along its paths, you can still see some remains of the old walls.
+In ancient times, the entire medieval city of Kraków was surrounded by defensive walls.
+Starting in the 18th century, a green belt known as Planty began to be built.
+Today, as you walk along its paths, you can still see some remnants of the old walls.
+Among the most notable points of interest are:

-One of the most striking points of the park is the Florian Gate in the northern part, one of the original entrances to the walled city and the perfect starting point for a 2-day itinerary in Krakow.
+• Florian Gate: Located in the northern part, it is one of the park’s most striking features and one of the original entrances to the walled city.
+It’s the perfect starting point for a 2-day itinerary in Kraków.

-In addition, while strolling through the park you will be able to see several statues representing important figures in the history of Poland, such as Nicolaus Copernicus, who attended the famous Collegium Maius in Krakow.
+• Statues: As you stroll through the park, you’ll see several sculptures depicting important figures from Polish history, such as Nicolaus Copernicus, who attended the famous Collegium Maius in Kraków.

-However, the most popular and visited part of this space is the one located in the vicinity of the Wawel Castle.
-There, on a boulevard that runs along the banks of the river, many people gather sitting on the grass, walking or enjoying the view.
+• Surroundings of Wawel Castle: This is the most popular and visited part of the park.
+There, along a boulevard that runs along the riverbank, many people gather—sitting on the grass, walking, or enjoying the views.

-2. Don't miss the Festival of Jewish Culture in Kazimierz
+2. Don’t miss the Jewish Culture Festival in Kazimierz

 Kazimierz| ©Paul Arps